Theoretical Physics Department

 |Fermilab: At Work • Home • Phone Book|

-Fermilab announces fellowships for graduate students at U.S. universities
+Fermilab announces the Fermilab Graduate Student Research Program in Theoretical Physics, which is intended for graduate students at U.S. universities

-Fellows will remain matriculated at their home universities but be in residence
+Graduate students in the Graduate Student Research Program will remain matriculated at their home universities but be in residence at Fermilab.

-Applications will be taken through academicjobsonline (if needed, select FFThPh2013).
+Applications will be taken through academicjobsonline (if needed, select FGSRPThPh2015).
 Applicants must submit a CV and a plan for research while at Fermilab.
-Applicants should arrange for their university supervisor to submit a letter of recommendation explaining not only the applicant's suitability for fellowship but also how research at Fermilab would enrich the applicant's graduate studies.
-Finally, the Fermilab staff member supervising the student's research will have to prepare a short written summary of research goals during the fellowship.
+Applicants should arrange for their university supervisor to submit a letter of recommendation explaining not only the applicant's suitability for the Graduate Student Research Program but also how research at Fermilab would enrich the applicant's graduate studies.
+Finally, the Fermilab staff member supervising the student's research will have to prepare a short written summary of research goals during the Graduate Student Research Program.
 This summary may be written after the application has been submitted, but it is highly recommended that applicants contact potential supervisors as soon as possible.
 The selection committee will facilitate connections between applicants and potential Fermilab supervisors.
 Fermilab theorists' contact information can be found by clicking on the departmental links at the bottom of this page.

 Further details for the coming Academic Year can be found here.